vanderhoornm/android-MythTV-Leanfront/README.md

 ## Live TV

 In the LiveTV recording group are rows showing your TV channels, in groups of 100.
 If you navigate to a channel and press enter you will see a details page with the channel name and icon.
 There is a single button, "Play Live TV".
 Pressing this will set up a recording of that channel, and once the recording is available it will start playing it.
 There is a difference between this and mythfrontend Live TV.
 In leanfront, the LiveTV recording will be named "LiveTV" with the date.
 The recording time and channel will be shown as the subtitle.
 The recording length defaults to 60 minutes.
 This default can be changed in Settings.
 When you exit from playback by any method, the recording is stopped and the recording rule is deleted.
-However, if you exit the recording by disconnecting the android TV device, or the device crashes, this cancel of the recording will not happen and it will contnue to record the channel.
-You can reconnect the android device, go into the LiveTV group and find the recording there.
-If it is still recording you can use the "Stop Recording" option from the "Other Actions" button.

 Notes: